 Olweus Bullying Prevention Program is a universal intervention for the reduction and prevention of bully/victim problems.
 The universal program targets students in elementary, middle, and junior high school and school staff has the primary responsibility for the introduction and implementation of the program.
-Core components of the program are implemented on 3 levels:
+Core components of the program are implemented on three levels:

-School-wide components include the administration of an anonymous questionnaire to assess the nature and prevalence of bullying at each school, a school conference day to discuss bullying at school and plan interventions, formation of a Bullying Prevention Coordinating Committee to coordinate all aspects of school's program, and increased supervision of students at "hot spots" for bullying.
+- School-wide componentsinclude the administration of an anonymous questionnaire to assess the nature and prevalence of bullying at each school, a school conference day to discuss bullying at school and plan interventions, formation of a Bullying Prevention Coordinating Committee to coordinate all aspects of school's program, and increased supervision of students at "hot spots" for bullying.

-Classroom components include the establishment and enforcement of class rules against bullying, and holding regular class meetings with students.
+- Classroom components include the establishment and enforcement of class rules against bullying, and holding regular class meetings with students.

-Individual components include interventions with children identified as bullies and victims, and discussions with parents of involved students.
+- Individual components include interventions with children identified as bullies and victims, and discussions with parents of involved students.
 Teachers may be assisted in these efforts by counselors and school-based mental health professionals.

 The Olweus Bullying Prevention Program has been shown to result in reductions in bullying, victimization, and antisocial behavior such as vandalism, fighting, theft and truancy.
 It has also been proven to improve the “social climate" of classrooms, as reflected in students' reports of improved order and discipline, more positive social relationships, and a more positive attitude toward schoolwork and school.

-National Site: Olweus Bullying Prevention Progam
+National Site: Olweus Bullying Prevention Program